Updated on 23 Jan 2020.

 - If you are a salaried person, then you can go for Voluntary Provident Fund because VPF offers the highest rate of return.

-- Make an investment in New Pension Scheme for getting additional deduction over and above 80C.
+- Make an investment in the New Pension Scheme for getting additional deduction over and above 80C.

 - You must invest in PPF (whatever amount) for your long terms goals or even for your retirement.

-- A senior citizen can go for Senior Citizen Saving Scheme for getting higher interest rate.
+- A senior citizen can go for Senior Citizen Saving Scheme for getting a higher interest rate.